As the Archbishops call us to a month of prayer in lockdown, please see the link to resources for prayer:

 Suggested Pattern of Bible Readings

-Alternatively you could use the following cycle over the season…
+you could use the following cycle over 4 weeks…

-The suffix “a” after a verse number denotes that the first part of that verse only
+Note: The addition of a letter after a verse number indicates a part of that verse

 The readings for next Sunday appear on the notice sheet.
 You could use these on Saturday to prepare for worship the next day.

-Common Worship: Services and Prayers for the Church of England, material from which is included in this leaflet, is copyright © The Archbishop’s Council 2000, 2005.
+Common Worship: Services and Prayers for the Church of England, material from which is included, is copyright © The Archbishop’s Council 2000, 2005.

 Say quietly to yourself…